RJPearson94/terraform-provider-twilio/docs/resources/chat_role.md

 The following arguments are supported:

-- `service_sid` - (Mandatory) The service SID associated with the role.
+- `service_sid` - (Mandatory) The service SID to associate the role with.
 Changing this forces a new resource to be created
 - `friendly_name` - (Mandatory) The friendly name of the role.
 Changing this forces a new resource to be created
 - `type` - (Mandatory) The type of role.
 Valid values are `channel` or `deployment`.
 Changing this forces a new resource to be created
 - `permissions` - (Mandatory) The list of permissions the role has